1. Recruit the right talent for your business

 8. Allocate sufficient resources to HR processes

 Human Resource departments are typically understaffed and under-resourced.
 During organisational restructuring, it is not uncommon for the HR department to be a key section expected to reduce headcount.
 The difficulty faced by Human Resources heads is that many HR processes cannot readily be reduced to a rand and cent figure to show the value of the investment made.
 How does one place a figure on a healthy corporate culture?
-The true value thereof is normally only seen when it goes wrong, when years of neglect
+The true value thereof is normally only seen when it goes wrong.

 9. Get advice or assistance when necessary

-Employers seeking to cut down on legal fees are often tempted in handling employment matters in-house and then only obtaining assistance once a dispute has been declared.
+Employers seeking to cut down on legal fees are often tempted to handle employment matters in-house and then only obtaining assistance once a dispute has been declared.
 In most instances, proper advice obtained at the outset can significantly reduce risks at a fraction of the cost of trying to unscramble the eggs subsequently.
-Obtaining advise on the drafting of an agreement, for instance, will invariably be more cost effective than trying to defend poorly drafted agreements once a dispute has arisen.
+Obtaining advice on the drafting of an agreement, for instance, will invariably be more cost effective than trying to defend poorly drafted agreements once a dispute has arisen.